-In the Birth Center, visitors for labor patients are welcome 24 hours a day.
-After delivery, visiting hours are from 9 a.m. to 9 p.m. and all ages are welcome.
-Please refrain from visiting if there are signs of illness (runny nose, cough, fever).
+In the Birth Center, visitors are welcome 24 hours a day.
+After delivery, we recommend visiting hours from 9 am to 9 pm to allow our mothers and babies an opportunity to rest.
+All ages are welcome!
+Please refrain from visiting if there are any signs of illness (runny nose, cough, fever, etc.)